PatrickEifler/kickoff/learn/use.md

 navactive: docsuse
 title: Use Kickoff

+meta:
+  description: Our getting starting guide to help you find your way around the framework.

 next:
  - title: Get Kickoff
    body: Want to use `git pull`, `yo kickoff` or just download a zip.
 Find out how to get your hands on Kickoff here